 - 1 cup decarboxylated cannabis

 Secure with a string and use your hands to squeeze out the canna oil.
-Pour the oil into a mason jar or other container to let it cool in the fridge.
+Pour the oil into a mason jar or another container and let it cool in the fridge.
 Use the canna oil as needed.

-Made from sunflower seed butter, honey, flax egg, cocoa powder, and cannabis, these healthyish brownies rival the ones you made in high school.
+Made from sunflower seed butter, honey, flax, egg, cocoa powder, and cannabis, these brownies rival the ones you made in high school.

 For a paleo version, use a regular egg and a nut butter of your choice.
 And here’s a recipe for a more standard pot brownie.

 Now you’re on your way to making cannabis treats at home.
 And hey, tell your friends to watch who they’re calling a pothead: Some people believe weed has helped them get in the best shape of their lives, and yes, that includes athletes.